 Israel claims to follow these rules.
 However, its open-fire policy during fighting, and particularly in massive incursions into Palestinian cities and rounds of fighting in the Gaza Strip, ignores these rules almost entirely.
 Among other things, soldiers have fired indiscriminately, hitting passersby; they have used live ammunition and weapons that do not allow sufficient distinction between those participating in the fighting and those not; they have bombed residential buildings with the occupants inside, and have destroyed homes and other properties on a massive scale.
 All of these actions were justified based on a formalistic adherence to IHL provisions and to an expansive interpretation of these rules, to the point where they are drained of all meaning and substance.
 This conduct, which has caused thousands of casualties, has been largely ignored by the military law enforcement system.
 In most cases, no investigation is opened at all; in the rare cases that are investigated, no further action is taken.
 Other than a handful of cases, usually involving low-ranking soldiers, no one has been put on trial for harming Palestinians.

 For years, B'Tselem regularly wrote to the military law enforcement system in order to promote accountability for cases in which security forces harmed Palestinians.
 But, given the reality described here, in May 2016, we decided to stop contacting the MAG Corps to demand investigations.
 At the same time, B'Tselem continues to advocate for accountability by independently investigating incidents and bringing them to the public’s attention.
 Naturally, the legal system continues to be responsible for investigating such cases and prosecuting all those responsible.
-The military open-fire regulations and the declared adherence to IHL create a semblance of legality, by limiting when lethal fire power can be used.
-In practice, security forces resort to such fire in many other instances, with backing from command ranks and with retroactive approval from the MAG Corps, with the latter ignoring harm to human life and ensuring no one is held accountable.
+The military open-fire regulations and the declared adherence to IHL create a semblance of legality, by limiting when gunfire can be used.
+In practice, security forces use gunfire in many other instances, with backing from command ranks and with retroactive approval from the MAG Corps, with the latter ignoring harm to human life and ensuring no one is held accountable.
 This policy conveys Israel’s deep disregard for the lives of Palestinians and their property, and facilitates continued use of lethal force – a crucial element in Israel’s ability to maintain violent control over millions of Palestinians.